 But with extreme tightness & a very condensed fit comes undeniably solid lockdown and containment.
 Support all starts with the fit and even though it’s not my preferred fit, it plays in with the support features well.

-We have an internal heel counter & external heel clip for heel lockdown, a traditional lacing system, a high ankle cut which isn’t the sturdiest of ankle collars but it does provide a tad bit of extra ankle protection.
+We have an internal heel counter & external heel clip for heel lockdown, a traditional lacing system, a high ankle cut which isn’t the sturdiest of ankle collars but it does provide a tad bit of extra confidence for those ankles.

 The upper isn’t the most rigid of supportive but that’s not much needed when the shoe fits very securely & has most other vital support checkboxes ticked.

-So, if the fit will be less of a chore for you than it was for me – you should feel very supported & secure in 2019’s Pro Bounce.
+So, if the fit will be less of a chore for you than it was for me – you should feel well-supported & secure in 2019’s Pro Bounce.

-The shoe’s upper is pretty average for today’s trend and standard for light & synthetic materials.
+The shoe’s upper is pretty average for today’s trend and standard for the light & synthetic material trend of today.

 But if performance is what you’re looking for, you’ll be a bit better served here.
-The material is light & feels that way, it’s breathable, barely takes any time to break in and everything about it just feels minimal.
+The material is light & feels that way while hooping, it’s breathable, barely takes any time to break in and everything about it just feels minimal.
+Well, everything except the earlier-mentioned Fuse overlay around the lacing system.

 If you can get the fit right, the upper shouldn’t be an issue.
 Granted, I did experience better synthetic variations of an upper even for a budget shoe but this isn’t bad either.